NeuCLIP: Efficient Large-Scale CLIP Training with Neural Normalizer Optimization: NeuCLIP: CLIP training with Neural Normalizer Optimization

 Our reformulated contrastive loss~(Equation~\ref{eqn:newobj}) shares a similar structure to the right hand side of \Cref{eqn:va} when the measure $\mu$ is a probability measure, with minimization over $\alpha_{1,i}, \alpha_{2,i}$, and then the average over all samples.
 Hence, \Cref{lem:1} implies that

 As a result, \Cref{eqn:newobj} can be transformed into:

 {\bf Neural Normalizer Optimization.} Directly solving (\ref{eqn:funco}) is not easier than solving (\ref{eqn:newobj}) due to the constraint $\alpha_1(\cdot), \alpha_2(\cdot) \in \mathcal{F}$.
 Our strategy is to approximate these functions using parameterized neural networks.
 Specifically, we solve the problem by restricting $\alpha_1(\cdot) \in \mathcal{F}_{\vec{W}_{1}}$ and $\alpha_2(\cdot) \in \mathcal{F}_{\vec{W}_{2}}$, where $\mathcal{F}_{\vec{W}_{1}}$ and $\mathcal{F}_{\vec{W}_{2}}$ denote the function classes represented by neural networks parameterized by $\vec{W}_{1}$ and $\vec{W}_{2}$, respectively.
 This raises the question of how to design the architecture of the neural network.
 A naive idea is to use simple feedforward neural networks.
 It is guaranteed by universal approximation theory that a neural network can approximate any continuous function arbitrarily well as long as the network is wide enough.
 However, this could increase the burden of training.
-Instead, we draw insights from \Cref{lem:1} to design a network with inductive bias, which implies
+Instead, we draw insights from \Cref{lem:1} to design a network with inductive bias, i.e., by leveraging the structure of the problem.
+Specifically, we want

-where the last equality is from \Cref{eqn:conj} and the definition of \(g\).
+where the last equality is from the optimality condition (cf. \Cref{sec:app_deriv_obj}) and the definition of \(g_{1}\).
 Since \(\vec{e}_{1, i}, \vec{e}_{2, i}\) are readily available from the CLIP encoders, we only need a model that compresses the information of all \(\vec{e}_{2, j}\).
 Inspired by this, we define the following network architecture with parameter \(\vec{W}_1\in \mathbb{R}^{d\times m}\), where $m$ is the number of neurons of the hidden layer: